-- In addition to the requirements listed in Section 1.2.15 AMAP License Application Types, AMA Pro Motocross Rider license applicants must meet one of the following requirements: - Held an AMA Pro Motocross Rider license in at least one of the preceding two seasons; or - ii.
+- 1. In addition to the requirements listed in Section 1.2.15 AMAP License Application Types, AMA Pro Motocross Rider license applicants must meet one of the following requirements: - i.
+Held an AMA Pro Motocross Rider license in at least one of the preceding two seasons; or - ii.
 Held an FIM MXGP license in at least one of the preceding three seasons; or - iii.
 Earn at least 60 AMA Pro-Am advancement points within the previous 18 months at the time of application; or - iv.
-Finish in the top 42 in either the Open Pro Sport or 250 Pro Sport classes in the AMA Amateur National Motocross Championship Finals in the preceding or current season.
+Qualify, Compete and/or finish in the top 42 in either the Open Pro Sport or 250 Pro Sport classes in the AMA Amateur National Motocross Championship Finals in the preceding or current season.